The article was originally published on 02/02/2020 and was updated on 12/20/2024

 OSLC leaves data in its native repository

-OSLC enables the enterprise to access any artifact, but permission and access control for the user remains in the end repository.
+Much of the benefit of OSLC for engineering enterprises is the ability to leave data in its native repository.
+OSLC enables the enterprise to access any artifact, but permission and access control for the user remain in the end repository.

 The removal of replication and synchronization of data by OSLC simplifies security concerns and reduces poor access controls.
 In the OSLC enterprise, permissions are managed where the data is created and maintained.